UnseenWizzard/git_training/README.md

 The _Commands_ you'll probably be using most are `reword`, `squash` and `drop`.
 (And `pick` but that one's there by default)

-Take a moment to think about what you see and what we're going to use to achive our two goals from above.
+Take a moment to think about what you see and what we're going to use to achieve our two goals from above.
 I'll wait.

 Got a plan?
 Perfect!